awesome-reactivesearch/reactivesearch-proxy-server/README.md

 # reactivesearch-proxy-server

 A middleware to demonstrate how to secure reactivesearch using a simple Node/Express server.
+Here I'm using [`http-proxy-middleware`](https://github.com/chimurai/http-proxy-middleware) for brevity however the logic can be extended easily with express based routing.

 ## Instructions